bluehalo/ansible-roles/accounts/README.md

     accounts_umask: 022
     # optional: override to add a prefix to users' prompts (enclosed square brackets and followed by a space)
     #accounts_prompt_prefix:
+    # whether to create a home directory for the user
+    accounts_createhome: yes

     # Password aging controls set in /etc/login.defs: